Sbehashti/Note-Taker/README.md

 # Note-Taker
-Note Taker Application, Specifically building and connecting the back end to the front end using Express.JS.
+### Note Taker Application, Specifically building and connecting the back end to the front end using Express.JS.
+#### In this project I was tasked with developing the back-end of the Note-Taker Application and deploying it to Heroku.
+By using knowledge of Express.JS, I was able to attach back-end to front end to allow for the application to function properly.

 ## Table Of Contents
 1. [Acceptance Criteria](#acceptance-criteria)